 Women fulfilling the inclusion criteria will be invited to participate in the randomised trial of aspirin (150 mg/day) vs. placebo from 11 to 14 until 36 weeks’ gestation.
 The aim of the trial is to examine if the prophylactic use of low-dose aspirin from the first-trimester of pregnancy in women with twin pregnancy can reduce the incidence of preeclampsia with delivery <37 weeks’ gestation.

-The trial is powered for a 50% reduction in incidence of term-PE from 12% in the placebo group to 6% in the pravastatin group.
-For a power of 90%, using a two sided test at the 5% level of significance, it is necessary to randomise 1,020 high-risk pregnancies.
+The trial is powered for a 50% reduction in incidence of preterm preeclampsia from an anticipated 5.5% in the placebo group to 2.75% in the aspirin group.
+For a power of 90%, using a two sided test at the 5% level of significance, it is necessary to randomise 2,400 pregnancies.

 Effects of dietary nitrate supplementation on pregnancies complicated by chronic and new onset hypertension - The BEET-BP Trial

 This is a double-blind placebo controlled multicentre randomised trial.
 All participants with new onset hypertension (gestational hypertension or preeclampsia or chronic hypertension) presenting between 24 to 36 weeks’ gestation fulfilling the eligibility criteria will be offered recruitment into the trial.
 Participants will be randomly allocated to either 70 mL beetroot juice concentrate or 70 mL nitrate deplete beetroot juice placebo on a 1:1 basis.
 This juice will be taken at the same time each morning until delivery.